qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

   .. _pdal_expressions:

   In the bottom part of the dialog, you can type a :guilabel:`Provider specific filter expression`.
-  Such expression should comply with the `PDAL expression specifications <https://pdal.io/en/latest/stages/expression.html>`_ and can be built thanks to :
+  Such an expression can be built thanks to:

   * :guilabel:`Fields`: the list contains all the attributes of the point cloud layer.
     To add an attribute to the expression, double-click its name or just type it into the text box.